Monday, 22 July, 2013

 African music makes it difficult for anybody to be grumpy though, it’s just so bloody cheerful.
-Every track is laced with bongos, gives off a summer vibe and features endless arse shaking in the video – this music would even bring happiness to Rudolf, the red-nosed reindeer, during his earlier days as an outcast.
+Every track is laced with bongos, gives off a summer vibe, and features endless arse shaking in the video – this music would even bring happiness to Rudolf, the red-nosed reindeer, during his earlier days as an outcast.

-Surprisingly though, the sounds and visions of these songs were rather misleading.
+Although, I later discovered that the sounds and visions of these songs were rather misleading.

 With boredom getting the better of me, I started to investigate the CD cover, which I followed by asking the driver to explain the messages behind the tracks.
 I’m pretty sure this made me his least favourite passenger of all time, but I needed to fill the time somehow and his music was eliminating my usual bus journey routine of books or headphone tunes.
-If anything he brought my bothersome behaviour on himself.
+If anything, he brought my bothersome behaviour on himself.

 “You hear this song now, this is the fourth song on the album.
 It’s about a man who has got aids.”
 He told me.